orange-cloudfoundry/cf-ops-automation/Readme.md

 ### Submitting Pull Requests

  * All pull requests should be made to `develop`.
 Only Pull Request based on this branch trigger automated build.

+## Releasing

+### Standard release
+Use cf-ops-automation pipeline to perform a release.
+You may need to bump the version using one of the following jobs: `major`, `minor` or `patch`.
+Once the version is ok, simply launch `ship-it` job

+### Hotfix release
+This type of release requires manual work.

+  1. checkouts the hotfix branch, and sets it to the expected tag
+  1. fixes the issue
+  1. adds release description files :
+     1. `hotfix.version`: add the expected release version.
+Format is <major>.<minor>.<patch>, e.g. 1.1.0 or 1.7.2
+     1. `hotfix_release_notes.md`: the release note to publish on github
+  1. commits and push
+  1. ensures `run-tests-for-hotfix-branch` is successful
+  1. triggers `ship-hotfix` to publish the release on github